HMS Chesterfield (1745): Construction

 Chesterfield was an oak-built 44-gun fifth-rate, one of 16 vessels constructed according to the 1741 revisions to the 1719 Establishment which set specific requirements for scantlings, materials, fitting and armament for Royal Navy craft.
 Principles underpinning the 1719 Establishment were drawn from Admiralty observation and practice from the mid-seventeenth century, with minor modifications in the subsequent revisions.
 For Chesterfield the 1741 revisions allowed minor increases in length, beam and depth of hold, and the addition of four 6-pounder guns at the rear of the quarterdeck.
 These changes aside, Chesterfield was built to a design largely unchanged from that of fifth-rate Royal Navy ships from the previous century.
 Notably, no allowance was made for the use of longer, sleeker hulls such as were becoming common in equivalent French vessels by the 1740s.

 Orders for Chesterfield were issued during the middle years of the War of Jenkins' Ear, when Britain's Royal Dockyards were fully engaged in building and fitting-out ships of the line.
 Consequently, and despite some Navy Board misgivings, contracts for small and mid-sized vessels were issued to private shipyards, with an emphasis on rapid completion.
 Chesterfields contract was therefore signed on 23 May 1744 with private shipwright John Quallett of Rotherhithe in South London.
 Work was to be finished within one year for a 44-gun vessel measuring approximately 705 tons burthen, for a fee of £7,554 paid through periodic imprests drawn against the Navy Board.
-In practice neither the timeline nor the budget were met.
+In practice neither the timeline nor the budget was met.
 Chesterfields keel was laid down on 2 June 1744 but construction lasted seventeen months with the ship not ready for launch until 31 October 1745.
 The final cost was £7,931, with an additional £5,097 set aside for fitting out.